willbryant/kitchen_sync/USAGE.md

    --to postgresql://someuser:mypassword@localhost/targetdb
 ```

-The --from and --to arguments are both "dburls" (database URLs).
+The `--from` and `--to` arguments are both "dburls" (database URLs).
 This version supports protocols "postgresql" and "mysql" (which works equally well for mariadb).

-To synchronise between machines on the same network, simply use the hostnames in the URL.
+To synchronize between machines on the same network, simply use the hostnames in the URL.
 For example, to copy from a local database server to your own machine:

 ```
 ks --from postgresql://myuser:secretpassword@ourserver.ourofficelan/sourcedb \